Win a Trek E-MTB! Support Hood River County students and win a Trek Fuel+

 Impact Teaching Grants are open to any Hood River County School District teacher or staff member.

-Hood River Valley High School grant project
+Mid Valley Elementary grant project

 Hood River County School District grant project